 Most 'wrongdoing' cases (ie cases where the business has failed to deal with its VAT affairs correctly and VAT has been under paid as a result) will be resolved using civil procedures, with or without penalties.
 However, on occasion, HMRC may consider that the wrongdoing may be sufficiently serious for a criminal investigation to be required.

-Please see the guidance note Fraud civil investigation - COP9 offer made from 30 June 2014 - overview for more information on civil investigations.
+Please see the Managing serious defaulters guidance note for more information on civil investigations.

 Further information can be found in EM0600 and Criminal justice and investigations .

 Currently the offences which are considered to be 'heinous' and therefore merit criminal investigation are:

 attacks on the tax system by organised criminal gangs and systematic frauds, including conspiracy, where losses represent a serious threat to the tax base

 cases involving an individual in a position of trust or responsibility – typically a solicitor, barrister or an accountant

 submission of materially false statements or documents in the course of a civil investigation

 tendering of false or altered documents, or the misrepresentation of material facts in support of an avoidance scheme

 deliberate concealment, deception, conspiracy or corruption